-I’ve always had a fascination with South Pacific islands.
-Something about that region of the planet has always called to me.
-So, when I did my first international solo trip, it was a no-brainer that my itinerary would include a South Pacific destination—the Cook Islands and Aitutaki Atoll.
-Located about halfway between New Zealand and Hawaii, the Cooks include 15 inhabited islands and atolls spread over more than 700,000 square miles of ocean.
+I’ve always had a fascination with the South Pacific.
+Something about the vast Pacific Ocean and its remote islands has always drawn me to that part of the planet.
+So, when I did my first international solo trip, it was a no-brainer that my itinerary would include a South Pacific destination: the Cook Islands and Aitutaki Atoll.

-I spent the first part of my visit to the Cook Islands on the main island of Rarotonga.
+Located about halfway between New Zealand and Hawaii, the island nation of the Cook Islands includes 15 small islands and atolls spread over more than 700,000 square miles of ocean.
+To put it into perspective, that’s an area about as large as Western Europe.
+I spent the first part of my visit on the main island of Rarotonga.
 But after several days there, I hopped on a small Air Rarotonga plane for the 50-minute flight to Aitutaki Atoll.

 A Narrow Strip of Land